webpack/webpack.js.org/src/content/configuration/index.md

 }
 ```

-T> Want to rapidly generate webpackconfig file for your project requirements with few clicks away.
+T> Want to rapidly generate webpack configuration file for your project requirements with few clicks away.

 [Generate Custom Webpack Configuration](https://generatewebpackconfig.netlify.com/) is an interactive portal you can play around by selecting custom webpack configuration options tailored for your frontend project.
 It automatically generates
 a minimal webpack configuration based on your selection of loaders/plugins, etc.